-To remedy this, one tool available to FSBO sellers is what’s known as a flat fee MLS listing service, in which a seller will pay a flat fee to a real estate broker to list the house.
+To remedy this, one tool available to FSBO sellers is what’s known as a flat-fee MLS listing service, in which a seller will pay a flat fee to a real estate broker to list the house.
 This fee generally ranges between $150 and $400 and includes very limited help from the broker.
-The broker will simply place the home on the MLS and might even offer a sign in the yard, but he or she will do very little other than this.
+The broker will simply place the home on the MLS and might even offer a sign in the yard, but they will do very little other than this.

 This leaves negotiation, setting up title and escrow, and managing the closing in the hands of the seller themselves.
 Additionally, since a real estate transaction includes both the buyer’s agent and the seller’s agent, a commission is still paid to whichever agent brings a buyer to the deal.
-Instead of 6 percent, it usually will end up being around 3 percent out of pocket.
+Instead of 6%, it usually will end up being around 3% out of pocket.

 1031 exchanges: Avoiding taxes on a sale

 As with any business venture, when you are successful, Uncle Sam will be there to collect his share.
 When it comes time to sell a property that you own, chances are you will have significant taxes due, especially if you followed the advice in this guide and bought a great deal.
 Thankfully, if you are paying taxes in the United States, the government provides a way to defer those taxes to a later time.